mykervens/botserv/README.md

 # BotServ

-The Botserv project is an sms chatbot server built around Raspbian Stretch Lite for educative purpose.
+The Botserv project is an sms chatbot server built around Raspbian Stretch Lite for educational purpose.
 The entire project is available as a pre-built micro-SD image ready to be burned and placed into a Raspberry Pi and post-installation scripts for configuration.
 You can download the pre-built image here:

 ![-](https://github.com/deldesir/botserv/raw/master/microsd-icon.png) [*Link will be available soon*]